djourd1/atelierNov/content/authors/robin_bourgeois/_index.md

 ---
 # Display name
-title: Eric Mungatana
+title: Robin Bourgeois

-weight: 3
+weight: 5

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor, Environmental and Natural Resource Economics
+role: Futurist

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: CIRAD - UMR Art Dev
   url: ""

 # Short bio (displayed in user profile at end of posts)